lcroy/Virtual-Assistant-Max/MaxClient/README.md

 To invoke the MiR service, you need to say the trigger word - "mobile robot", for example, "Hey Max, please call mobile robot".

+To invoke the Franka service, you need to say the trigger word - "Franka robot", for example, "Hey Max, please call Franka robot".

 To invoke the LSTM supported chit-chat service, you may ask question, e.g., "Max, how old are you"